A new role, at a new school, in a new sector.

 Underpinned by consistency.

 This is the school culture I am attempting to build.
 How am I going to do it?
+Well, it is a significant School Improvement Plan, based on a Self Evaluation based on a new Inspectation framework.

 Lead yourself, lead your superiors, lead your peers, employ good people, and free them to do the same.
 All else is trivia. – Dee Hock